Return to blog

 Try to listen to the question carefully, pause and think about a sensible approach to answering the question and be methodical in your reasoning and response.
 If in doubt, think back to basics and speak through your thought process to help you generate ideas and make the interviewer aware that you are attempting to problem-solve in a high-pressure, unfamiliar scenario (these questions are designed for this remember!)

 If you want help getting into your dream university then also be sure to check out our 1 On 1 Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
 This is done through cycle-dependent teaching and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+You can find out more about Future Doc's coaching programme here.

 Written By: Ilina Sohal